 He uses the example of rat labs to say that hard experience weakens the rats instead of making them stronger.

-However, here he fails to realize that it’s not just about physical deprivation, and suffering has shown to have the potential to alienate people from ethical and moral considerations.
+However, he does not acknowledge that it’s not just about physical deprivation, and suffering has shown to potentially alienate people from ethical and moral considerations.

 The Later You Are, The Longer it Takes?

-The author says that when a project ils late, most people expect to be closer and closer t o completion the more time passes by.
+The author says that when a project is late, most people expect it to be closer and closer to completion the more time passes by.

-But instead, he says, once yuo are beyond the deadline, the more time passes the further away the real completion date becomes.
+But instead, he says, once you are beyond the deadline, the more time passes the further in the future the completion date moves.

 The More Bankruptcies, The Better?

-The author says that an often under-appreciated advantages of capitalism is that corporations that go bust are transferring wealth to the citizens.
+The author says that an often under-appreciated advantage of capitalism is that corporations that go bust are transferring wealth to the citizens.

 I can see where he’s coming from and that’s very smart and I had never thought about it.

 Yet, I’m not sure I fully agree or that you can apply that to the majority of corporations.
-Many companies which fail fail because their products are not good enough.
+Many companies simply fail because their products are not good enough.

 Thus, they didn’t make a favor to anyone but they wasted resources.